 Some ADHD-related behaviors can be modified with lifestyle adjustments that can help you better adjust to the rhythms of work and home life.

 - Try to avoid certain ingredients in your diet.
 FD&C Red No. 40 (a food coloring ingredient) and sodium benzoate have been linked to increased hyperactive behaviors in children.
+Further research is needed to confirm this.

 - Try avoiding allergy triggers that can affect brain function.
 If you suspect that allergen exposure makes ADHD symptoms worse, consider getting an allergy test to help avoid triggers.